 What if the collection agency violates the cease and desist?

-If a collector continues to contact you after receiving your cease and desist letter (beyond the narrow exceptions permitted by law), they are violating the FDCPA.
-You may be entitled to actual damages, statutory damages of up to $1,000, and attorney’s fees.
-Document every violation — save call logs, voicemails, and any written communications.
+If a collector continues to contact you after receiving your cease and desist letter (beyond the three narrow exceptions permitted by law), it is violating the FDCPA.
+15 U.S.C. § 1692c(c).
+You may recover any actual damages, additional statutory damages of up to $1,000 in an individual action as the court may allow, and the costs of the action plus a reasonable attorney’s fee.
+15 U.S.C. § 1692k(a).
+Document every violation: save call logs, voicemails, and any written communications.